 Laminitis can be time consuming, painful for your horse and heartbreaking for you.
 A proper diet can make it a whole lot easier.

 The good news is, feeding a laminitic horse doesn’t have to be difficult.
-The following are some guidelines for making it a lot easier, by firstly getting the basics right, then fine‐tuning for weight changes, and finally some tips on dealing with boredom and associated problems like hoof repair.
+The following are some guidelines for making it easier; first is getting the basics right.
+Then we fine‐tune for weight changes.
+And finally there are some tips on dealing with boredom and associated problems like hoof repair.

 Getting the basics right

-- A low sugar forage should make up most of the diet
+- A low NSC forage should make up most of the diet

 - Never feed grain, grain by‐products or molasses